TIMELINE-The battle for British supermarket group Morrisons | Business

 - United Kingdom

-The battle for Morrisons, Britain's fourth-largest supermarket group, is the most high-profile looming takeover in the country amid a raft of bids and counter bids, reflecting private equity's appetite for UK Plc.
+Morrisons, Britain's fourth-largest supermarket group, is the subject of the country's most high-profile takeover battle with a raft of bids and counter bids reflecting private equity's appetite for UK Plc.
 Here is a timeline of events so far:

-June 19 Morrisons rejects the proposed 5.52 billion pounds ($7.64 billion)cash offer from Clayton, Dubilier & Rice (CD&R).
+June 19 Morrisons rejects a proposed 5.52 billion pound ($7.6 billion) cash offer from Clayton, Dubilier & Rice (CD&R).
 June 30 Morrisons investor JO Hambro says CD&R should increase its offer to around 6.5 billion pounds.

 July 3 Morrisons agrees to a 6.3 billion pound offer from a consortium led by SoftBank-owned Fortress Investment Group.
 July 5 A third private equity group, Apollo Global Management, says it is evaluating a possible offer for Morrisons.